Student loan forgiveness: Biden tells lawmakers he’s still considering it - NewsBreak

 There has been confusion surrounding whether Biden does actually have that power.
 House Speaker Nancy Pelosi has said he lacks legal authority, instead commenting “That would be an act of Congress.”
 Senate Majority Leader Chuck Schumer, on the other hand, has argued Biden could do it under the same legal provision Trump used to delay payments and interest accrual at the start of the pandemic, The Hill reports .

-According to The Hill , Biden requested a memo from the Department of Education on his authority to forgive student debt through an executive order a year ago, but the administration hasn’t announced whether that memo is complete.Who pays for student loan forgiveness?
+According to The Hill , Biden requested a memo from the Department of Education on his authority to forgive student debt through an executive order a year ago, but the administration hasn’t announced whether that memo is complete.Inflation have you needing a raise?
+Here’s how to ask for one

 White House Press Secretary Jen Psaki reiterated that Biden “would make a decision about any cancellation of student debt before the conclusion of the pause on student loans” during a press briefing Monday.